mini-sora/minisora/docs/survey_README.md

-# Minisora and Latest Progress in Replicating Sora
+# Introduction of MiniSora and Latest Progress in Replicating Sora

 <!-- PROJECT SHIELDS -->
 [![Contributors][contributors-shield]][contributors-url]